Food

 In fact, there is nothing to say your baby won’t actually prefer cold milk.

-Ultimately it comes down to their personal preference, with some babies preferring warm milk, others liking their milk offered to them at room temperature, and others still who prefer milk that is cold or chilled.
+Ultimately it comes down to their personal preference, with some babies preferring warm, others liking room temperature milk, and others still who prefer it cold or chilled.

 Warm Milk vs Cold Milk For Newborns

-So what does this mean for you – should you give your baby warm or cold milk?
+So what does this mean for you – should you give your baby a warm or cold bottle?

 The decision will ultimately come down to what you and your baby prefer, and your own personal circumstances.